craterdog/go-simple-processor/README.md

  * Addresses `0x0008` - `0xFFFF` are random access memory (RAM)

 ### Instruction Set
+The instruction set for this processor consists of 42 (obviously!) instructions and one pseudo instruction (`SKIP`) which is equivalent to the `JUMP BY 1` instruction (the traditional "noop" instruction).
+The `Rx` register cannot be the `PC` or `IR` registers to ensure the integrity of the processor.
+The `Ry` and `Rz` registers may be any of the eight registers.
+Similarly, only the `F1`, `F2`, `F3`, and `FC` flags may be set or cleared, again to ensure the integrity of the processor.

 | Mnemonic                    | Instruction        | Description
 |-----------------------------|--------------------|--------------------------------|